shlomnissan/gleam/docs/pages/manual/importing_assets.md

 Textures are loaded at runtime using the [TextureLoader](/reference/loaders/texture_loader).
 The loader is accessible from any node through the shared context which becomes available when the node is attached to the scene graph via a lifetime hook.

 Asset loading is typically performed asynchronously to avoid blocking the main thread.
-To do this we store a load handle as a member of the scene and poll it during updates until the asset becomes available.
+To do this we store a [LoadHandle](/reference/loaders/load_handle) as a member of the scene and poll it during updates until the asset becomes available.

 The following example revisits the rotating cube scene and applies a texture to it: